Braze (NASDAQ:BRZE) PT Lowered to $50.00 at Cowen

-Braze (NASDAQ:BRZE – Get Rating) had its price target cut by Cowen from $54.00 to $50.00 in a research report released on Tuesday, Stock Target Advisor reports.
-They currently have an outperform rating on the stock.
+Braze (NASDAQ:BRZE – Get Rating) had its price objective trimmed by Cowen from $54.00 to $50.00 in a report released on Tuesday morning, The Fly reports.
+The brokerage currently has an outperform rating on the stock.

-Several other brokerages also recently weighed in on BRZE.
-Raymond James upped their target price on shares of Braze from $40.00 to $50.00 and gave the stock an outperform rating in a report on Tuesday.
-Barclays decreased their target price on shares of Braze from $75.00 to $50.00 and set an overweight rating on the stock in a research report on Wednesday, June 15th.
-Piper Sandler increased their price objective on shares of Braze from $42.00 to $47.00 and gave the stock an overweight rating in a research report on Tuesday.
-Cowen dropped their target price on shares of Braze from $54.00 to $50.00 and set an outperform rating on the stock in a research note on Tuesday.
-Finally, UBS Group assumed coverage on shares of Braze in a research note on Tuesday, July 12th.
-They set a buy rating and a $53.00 price objective on the stock.
-Sixteen investment analysts have rated the stock with a buy rating, Based on data from MarketBeat, the company currently has an average rating of Buy and a consensus target price of $54.00.
+BRZE has been the topic of several other research reports.
+Barclays dropped their target price on Braze from $75.00 to $50.00 and set an overweight rating on the stock in a report on Wednesday, June 15th.
+The Goldman Sachs Group decreased their price objective on shares of Braze from $65.00 to $56.00 and set a buy rating for the company in a research note on Wednesday, June 15th.
+Canaccord Genuity Group decreased their price objective on shares of Braze from $60.00 to $47.00 and set a buy rating for the company in a research note on Tuesday, June 14th.
+JMP Securities decreased their price objective on shares of Braze from $75.00 to $52.00 and set a market outperform rating for the company in a research note on Tuesday, June 14th.
+Finally, Cowen decreased their price objective on shares of Braze from $60.00 to $54.00 and set an outperform rating for the company in a research note on Thursday, June 23rd.
+Sixteen equities research analysts have rated the stock with a buy rating, Based on data from MarketBeat, the stock currently has a consensus rating of Buy and an average target price of $54.00.

-In other Braze news, insider Myles Kleeger sold 25,000 shares of the business’s stock in a transaction that occurred on Wednesday, August 10th.
-The stock was sold at an average price of $50.12, for a total transaction of $1,253,000.00.
-Following the completion of the sale, the insider now directly owns 70,000 shares in the company, valued at approximately $3,508,400.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-In other Braze news, insider Myles Kleeger sold 25,000 shares of the business’s stock in a transaction that occurred on Wednesday, August 10th.
-The stock was sold at an average price of $50.12, for a total transaction of $1,253,000.00.
-Following the completion of the sale, the insider now directly owns 70,000 shares in the company, valued at approximately $3,508,400.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-Also, CFO Isabelle Winkles sold 12,888 shares of the company’s stock in a transaction that occurred on Thursday, June 30th.
-The shares were sold at an average price of $35.79, for a total value of $461,261.52.
-Following the completion of the sale, the chief financial officer now owns 33,197 shares of the company’s stock, valued at $1,188,120.63.
+In other Braze news, CAO Pankaj Malik sold 1,997 shares of the stock in a transaction dated Tuesday, August 16th.
+The shares were sold at an average price of $49.63, for a total value of $99,111.11.
+Following the completion of the transaction, the chief accounting officer now directly owns 78,363 shares of the company’s stock, valued at $3,889,155.69.
+The sale was disclosed in a filing with the SEC, which is available at this link.
+In other news, insider Myles Kleeger sold 25,000 shares of the firm’s stock in a transaction that occurred on Wednesday, August 10th.
+The shares were sold at an average price of $50.12, for a total transaction of $1,253,000.00.
+Following the completion of the transaction, the insider now directly owns 70,000 shares of the company’s stock, valued at approximately $3,508,400.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, CAO Pankaj Malik sold 1,997 shares of the firm’s stock in a transaction that occurred on Tuesday, August 16th.
+The stock was sold at an average price of $49.63, for a total transaction of $99,111.11.
+Following the transaction, the chief accounting officer now directly owns 78,363 shares of the company’s stock, valued at $3,889,155.69.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 165,848 shares of company stock worth $7,171,451.
-Corporate insiders own 32.14% of the company’s stock.
+Insiders sold a total of 165,848 shares of company stock worth $7,171,451 over the last 90 days.
+Company insiders own 32.14% of the company’s stock.

-Large investors have recently made changes to their positions in the stock.
-Bank of America Corp DE grew its position in shares of Braze by 50,225.0% in the first quarter.
-Bank of America Corp DE now owns 2,013 shares of the company’s stock valued at $83,000 after purchasing an additional 2,009 shares in the last quarter.
-WINTON GROUP Ltd acquired a new position in Braze in the fourth quarter valued at approximately $206,000.
-JPMorgan Chase & Co. acquired a new position in Braze in the second quarter valued at approximately $140,000.
-Laurion Capital Management LP acquired a new position in Braze in the fourth quarter valued at approximately $548,000.
-Finally, Malaga Cove Capital LLC acquired a new position in Braze in the first quarter valued at approximately $309,000.
-39.38% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds have recently made changes to their positions in the stock.
+CNA Financial Corp increased its stake in Braze by 8.1% during the 1st quarter.
+CNA Financial Corp now owns 9,297 shares of the company’s stock worth $386,000 after buying an additional 700 shares during the period.
+Blair William & Co.
+IL grew its position in shares of Braze by 8.7% during the 1st quarter.
+Blair William & Co.
+IL now owns 10,220 shares of the company’s stock valued at $424,000 after buying an additional 820 shares during the last quarter.
+Bank of America Corp DE grew its position in shares of Braze by 50,225.0% during the 1st quarter.
+Bank of America Corp DE now owns 2,013 shares of the company’s stock valued at $83,000 after buying an additional 2,009 shares during the last quarter.
+WINTON GROUP Ltd bought a new stake in shares of Braze during the 4th quarter valued at about $206,000.
+Finally, JPMorgan Chase & Co. acquired a new position in Braze during the 2nd quarter valued at about $140,000.
+Institutional investors and hedge funds own 39.38% of the company’s stock.

 About Braze